See the revision history at the end (if you make it that far).

 If you’re running Windows you will need to unhide file extensions, and i suggest you keep them unhidden.

 Start Firefox and load your ‘default’ profile, then go to the ghacks-user.js GitHub repository.
-We need the prefsCleaner.bat (Windows) or prefsCleaner.sh (Linux) file and the updater.bat (Windows) or updater.sh (Linux) file.
+We need their prefsCleaner.bat (Windows) or prefsCleaner.sh (Linux) file and the updater.bat (Windows) or updater.sh (Linux) file.
 Now before you mess up, hear me out: Click on the file names in the repository, then click the ‘Raw’ button, then press Ctrl+S to save the files to your desktop.
-Failing to save them this way may cause problems later
+Failing to heed my advice may cause me to torture a small animal in your name.
+Now if you’re one of those smart-asses who knows something about something, you may already know we’re going to need that user.js file too, but don’t get ahead of me sugar-britches!

 Next, go to the labwrat/Firefox-user.js GitLab repository and download the user-overrides.js file to your desktop by clicking the file name: